 The POLCAST field projects are cooperative experiments funded by the North Dakota Atmospheric Resource Board (NDARB).
-Ice Crystal Engineering LLC (ICE) provides the hygroscopic burn-in-place cloud seeding flares (Ice Crystal Engineering 2016).
+Ice Crystal Engineering LLC (ICE) provides the hygroscopic burn-in-place cloud seeding flares (Ice Crystal Engineering 2016), which are manufactured to the same specification throughout all the POLCAST field projects.
 Weather Modification Inc. (WMI) provides the seeding aircraft and majority of research instruments.
 The University of North Dakota (UND) and the National Center for Atmospheric Research are working on analysis of the POLCAST data set.
 The POLCAST field projects included five different components: 1.) measurements using the UND C-Band Polarimetric Doppler Weather Radar, 2.) cloud seeding and airborne measurements using a Cessna 340 aircraft, 3.) in situ cloud microphysical sampling using the instrumented UND Citation Research Aircraft, 4.) surface aerosol measurements in Grand Forks, North Dakota, and 5.) special Weather Research and Forecasting (WRF) model runs for the project area.
 Not all the components are part of each field project.
 The focus on this paper is the airborne measurements conducted in 2008, 2010, and 2012; whereas, additional publications cover other parts of the POLCAST project.